 If a room has a dark floor, light walls and a light ceiling, it gives a wide, calm and friendly impression.
 This is because it corresponds to the natural feeling of the room when the floor is darkest and the ceiling (the sky) is lightest.
 The high-contrast transition from floor to wall provides vanishing lines that draw the viewer's gaze to the side.
 This gives the room a visually wider effect.

-Discover the range of colours of LOGOCLIC® laminate flooring!
+Discover the range of colours of LOGOCLIC® laminate flooring

 When it comes to surface texture, LOGOCLIC® offers you a wide range of laminate and real wood look as well as a tile or stone look.
 No matter what furnishing style you are planning, you will find the right laminate flooring with us.
 The colour spectrum ranges from light to dark – from anthracite grey, such as the “Slate Anthracite” decor from the Ceramico product group, to reddish brown, such as the “Hickory Morino” decor from the Silentos laminate flooring, to beige (Vinto 192/10 laminate, “Diamond Oak” decor) or white, such as the “Bianco” decor from the Ceramico 1285 product group.
+You can also choose between matt laminate and glossy laminate.